AbdulShabazz/OpenAI-gpt-2/README.md

 We have also [released a dataset](https://github.com/openai/gpt-2-output-dataset) for researchers to study their behaviors.

+This repository contains the refactored implementation of a GPT-2 model in Python.
+The project has been organized into multiple files, each serving a distinct purpose to streamline both model functionality and API interaction.

 <sup>*</sup> *Note that our original parameter counts were wrong due to an error (in our previous blog posts and paper).
 Thus you may have seen small referred to as 117M and medium referred to as 345M.*

-# GPT-2 Python Model Directory

-This repository contains the refactored implementation of a GPT-2 model in Python.
-The project has been organized into multiple files, each serving a distinct purpose to streamline both model functionality and API interaction.

 ## Project Structure